Ally511/GPT/README.md

 * `perplexity`: As already mentioned in the previous n-gram, perplexity is a common tool to establish the performance of a language model.
 For our neural n-gram we have a perplexity of around 70, with our best model at 68.91.
 If instead of using the validation performance as a stopping criteria, we use the perplexity, we end up with a longer training, but a final perplexity of only 67.70.
 This suggests a strong link between the validation performance and the perplexity

 * `improved merges dataset`: For the baseline in both the neural n-gram and the GPT model we used an old dataset which was not optimized to properly capture the difference of out best_merges dataset.
 For the neural-n-gram, the best-merges dataset does not improve the perplexity, finishing training at a perplexity on the test dataset of 92.
-This is interesting as both the loss and the visualization of the model embedding look slightly better than for out baseline dataset.
+This is interesting as both the loss and the visualization of the model embedding look slightly better than for our baseline dataset, as can be seen when comparing with the graphics below:

 <p float="middle">
   <img src="img/nngram_emb_best.png" width="250" />
   <img src="img/nngram_loss_best.png" width="350" />